shaik1002/biggitlabbomb/doc/user/workspace/index.md

 When you terminate a workspace, any unsaved or uncommitted data in that workspace is deleted and cannot be recovered.

-### Deleting resources associated with a workspace
+### Deleting data associated with a workspace

-When you terminate a workspace, all resources associated with the workspace are deleted.
-When you delete a project, agent, user, or token associated with a running workspace:
+When you delete a project, agent, user, or token associated with a workspace:

 - The workspace is deleted from the user interface.
 - In the Kubernetes cluster, the running workspace resources become orphaned and are not automatically deleted.